Sample Aid Award

 A financial aid award may contain a combination of state, federal, community, or Swarthmore College scholarship, and a campus job opportunity.
 Families may choose to borrow to pay their contribution, however, our aid awards do not include loans.

-For example, Sarah, a first year student from Vermont, demonstrated a need for $48,090 in financial aid for the 2012-13 academic year.
-Sarah's aid award appears below.
+For example, Sarah, a first year student from Vermont, demonstrated a need for $43,250 in financial aid for the 2015-16 academic year.

 Sarah's contribution includes $2,000 from her summer earnings and 25% of her remaining savings from the job she held throughout high school.
 If Sarah had not been from a state that allows use of the state scholarship out of state, Swarthmore would have made up the difference.